liquity/dev/README.md

 It’s clear that:

 - Each depositor gets the same ROI from a given liquidation
-- Depositors' ROI increases over time, as the deposits absorb liquidations with a positive collateral surplus
+- Depositors return increases over time, as the deposits absorb liquidations with a positive collateral surplus

 Eventually, a deposit can be fully “used up” in absorbing debt, and reduced to 0.
 This happens whenever a liquidation occurs that empties the Stability Pool.
 A deposit stops earning ETH gains when it has been reduced to 0.

 ### Stability Pool implementation

-A depositor obtain their compounded deposits and corresponding ETH gain in a “pull-based” manner.
-The system calculates the depositor’s compounded deposit and accumulated ETH gain when the depositor makes an operation that withdraws their ETH gain.
+A depositor obtains their compounded deposits and corresponding ETH gain in a “pull-based” manner.
+The system calculates the depositor’s compounded deposit and accumulated ETH gain when the depositor makes an operation that changes their ETH deposit.

-Depositors deposit CLV via `provideToSP`, and withdraw with `withdrawFromSP`.
+Depositors deposit LUSD via `provideToSP`, and withdraw with `withdrawFromSP`.
 Their accumulated ETH gain is paid out every time they make a deposit operation - so ETH payout is triggered by both deposit withdrawals and top-ups.

 ### How deposits and ETH gains are tracked